Nenkai/relink-modding/docs/resources/re/mechanics/gem_mix.md

 * `I've got a good feeling about this!\nHope it turns out great!` (`TXT_YOROZU_COMP_PROB_MID`)
 * `Oh my!
 I think we've got a real\nwinner here!
 I've got goosebumps!` (`TXT_YOROZU_COMP_PROB_HIGH`)

 The second and third ones are chosen if the weight/percentage for the current combined sigil level (column 2 of `gem_mix_success`) is above the last two columns in the `constant` table, respectively.
+In 1.3, the second message has weight 5400 (54%) and the third message is 7000 (70%).

 Otherwise, the first one (default) is picked.

 ---